ExiledHeisenberg/DAPE/README.md

 ```
 ### Installation

-1. Cope the folder "DAPE" to the root of your mission folder (ex.
-Exile.Altis)
+1. Create the folder "addons\DAPE" to the root of your mission folder (ex.
+Exile.Altis\addons\DAPE)
 2. Edit your init.sqf in the root of your mission folder and add the following line to the bottom:

 > [] execVM "addons\DAPE\DAPE.sqf";   // Dynamic Air Patrol Mission